core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * Editorial fixes and improvements.

-# Acknowledgments # {#acknowldegment}
+# Acknowledgments
 {:unnumbered}

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Carsten Bormann}}}, {{{Rikard Höglund}}}, {{{Jim Schaad}}}, and {{{Göran Selander}}} for their comments and feedback.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).
+The work on this document has been partly supported by the Sweden's Innovation Agency VINNOVA and the Celtic-Next projects CRITISEC and CYPRESS; and by the H2020 project SIFIS-Home (Grant agreement 952652).

 --- fluff